 And so another sarcophagus, called the New Safe Confinement (NSC) structure, was devised and is currently still under construction.
 It is basically a huge steel roof, assembled slightly off-site (to protect the workers from the high radiation levels at the reactor itself).
 When completed, it was to be slid over the old sarcophagus – the largest operation of moving a building in history (it weights approximately 30,000 tonnes!).

 This operation was originally scheduled for completion by the end of 2011 or 2012, but delays pushed it back further so it was announced that it would be finished in 2015.
 When I visited in May 2015, the date had been moved again.
 Finally the movement of the NSC over the old sarcophagus of block 4 was undertaken in November 2016.
-It took some 72 hours, spread over five days.
+It took some 15 days.

-But only once the New Safe Containment structure is properly sealed and made completely airtight can the overdue dismantling of the old sarcophagus and the reactor begin.
+Once the New Safe Containment structure was properly sealed and made completely airtight by mid-2019, could the overdue dismantling of the old sarcophagus and the reactor begin.
 The rest of the plant, meanwhile, is already undergoing decommissioning.
 The whole process is planned to last until 2065!
 The New Safe Containment structure over the remains of the old reactor is planned to last for about 100 years.
 As you can imagine, the costs for all this are absolutely astronomical (but the Ukrainian state doesn't have to cover all that alone – there's a lot of international financial help too).

 since the NSC has been moved into place the old sarcophagus over Block 4 has of course become invisible from the outside ... and so the left part of my logo

 is now history ... as is the photo next to the intro to this chapter above.